This short article focuses solely on whether huskies can or do kill cats.

 Huskies definitely have the ability to kill a cat, and sadly this has happened many times in the past.
 But it doesn’t mean every husky will try to kill every cat they see.
-Each situation should be analyzed on its own.
+Each situation must be analyzed on its own.

 Can a Husky Kill a Cat?

-Sadly, there have been many cases of huskies killing cats and some consider the breed “known for it”.
+Sadly, there have been many cases of huskies killing cats, and some consider the breed “known for it”.